sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=it3Hvl75K_s&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The seasonal short strategy involves targeting the historically worst week for the stock market, which occurs in the second half of September.
-The approach is straightforward: short the S&P 500 on the third Friday of September and hold the position for one week.
-Since 1960, this strategy has yielded an average gain of 0.9%.
-This method is particularly appealing because it capitalizes on a well-defined seasonal anomaly in the market, offering a rare opportunity for short trading strategies that are typically challenging to implement due to long-term stock appreciation trends.
+### 1. Summary of Main Points

+- **Seasonal Short Strategy**: The article discusses a seasonal short strategy where investors short the stock market during a historically bad week in September.
+- **Specific Week**: The worst week for the stock market typically occurs in the second half of September, referred to as "notorious bad month" for stocks.
+- **Trading Day**: The strategy involves going short on the S&P 500 on the third Friday in September and covering one week later.
+- **Backtest Performance**: Since 1960, this strategy has performed well with an average gain of 0.9% per trade.
+- **Rarity of Short Opportunities**: The article notes that short trading strategies are hard to find due to long-term gains in stocks, making this seasonal strategy a valuable addition to a portfolio.

+### 2. Organized Sections

+#### Themes
+- Seasonal market patterns
+- Short trading strategies
+- Stock market behavior in September

+#### Trading Products
+- S&P 500 index

+#### Strategy Details
+- Entry point: Third Friday in September
+- Exit point: One week after entry
+- Duration of trade: One week

+#### Indicators
+- Historically worst week for the stock market in September

+#### Backtest Performance
+- Average gain per trade since 1960: 0.9%

+#### Conclusions
+- This seasonal short strategy has been effective historically.
+- It can be a valuable addition to a portfolio of trading strategies due to its rarity in the context of long-term stock gains.

+#### Other Sections (if applicable)
+- Historical context of September market performance
+- Potential risks and limitations of the strategy
 </details>

 <details>